 STS Oberly Award for Bibliography in the Agricultural or Natural Sciences

 Recipients: Jen Kirk, Government Information Librarian at Utah State University, and Helen F. Smith, Agricultural Sciences Librarian at Pennsylvania State University, for their work “An Inventory of Published Soil Surveys of the United States.”
 Funded by the Eunice Rockwood Oberly endowment and given in odd-numbered years, the award recognizes the best English-language bibliography in the field of agriculture or a related science.
 Kirk and Smith’s work makes soil surveys, which provide rich historical data, easily discoverable to researchers and general users.

 Additional information on these awards, along with listings of past recipients, is available on the ACRL website.

 The Association of College & Research Libraries (ACRL) is the higher education association for academic libraries and library workers.
-Representing more than 10,000 individuals and libraries, ACRL (a division of the American Library Association) develops programs, products, and services to help those working in academic and research libraries learn, innovate, and lead within the academic community.
+Representing nearly 10,000 individuals and libraries, ACRL (a division of the American Library Association) develops programs, products, and services to help those working in academic and research libraries learn, innovate, and lead within the academic community.
 Founded in 1940, ACRL is committed to advancing learning, transforming scholarship, and creating diverse and inclusive communities.
 Find ACRL on the web, Facebook, Twitter, Instagram, and YouTube.